 Marginalized Orientations, Gender identities, And Intersex. it’s meant to be an all inclusive umbrella term for asexuals, homosexuals, multisexuals, trans people, and intersex people.
 Alternative to LGBTQIAP+

-As long as we live in this society—one born from a mix of cultures and genders all trying to improve a country theoretically founded on Puritan ideals—we’re going to need words for the “other.”
-Anyone deviating from a straight, white, cisgender, reasonably affluent male is considered “other.”
+As long as we live in this society — one born from a mix of cultures and genders all trying to improve a country theoretically founded on Puritan ideals — we’re going to need words for the “other.”
+Anyone deviating from a straight, white, cisgender, reasonably affluent white male is considered “other.”
 This single-viewpoint standard is (obviously) ridiculous, but we’re immersed in it.
 Some might say drowning.

 Still, these “others” defying it by existing, creating, pushing, asserting their rights, and making us all talk about them.
 And as long as that’s the case, we need words.

 Words for varying races, genders, sexual orientations, and other “deviations” change over time.
 Words commonly used as slurs get replaced as society evolves.
 Words that were intended to hurt get reclaimed.
 And sometimes, new words come in to common use through a genuine societal desire to be accepting and understanding.
 This is rare, but it happened in the case of “LGBT.”

 LGBT, as you probably know, is “lesbian, gay, bisexual, and transgender.”
 It includes many people who have been historically maltreated based on a part of their core identity.
 It is the phrase that has been adopted up to and including politicians to describe certain collective communities.
 It’s a good start.